Matthew Miller (filmmaker): 2013–2018: Johnson Collaboration and Zapruder Films

-2023: BlackBerry
+2023–present: BlackBerry, Nirvanna the Band the Show the Movie, Tony

 In 2022, Miller wrote the screenplay for BlackBerry with Johnson, about the Canadian tech company formerly called Research in Motion.
 The film stars Glenn Howerton as Jim Balsillie, Jay Baruchel as Mike Lazaridis, and co-writer and director Matt Johnson as Doug Fregin.
 BlackBerry premiered in competition at the 73rd Berlin International Film Festival on February 17, 2023, and attracted widespread critical acclaim.

-The screenplay was later adapted into a limited series and released November 2023.
+The film was later re-edited into a limited series and released the following November.
 It received positive reviews for its detailed portrayal of real-life events.
 Miller described the adaptation as another opportunity to broaden its audience and promote Canadian media.

 Miller signed with CAA, alongside production partner Johnson, in 2023.

-Johnson and Miller won the Canadian Screen Award for Best Adapted Screenplay at the 12th Canadian Screen Awards in 2024 for BlackBerry.
+In 2024, Miller won the Canadian Screen Award for Best Motion Picture and Best Adapted Screenplay at the 12th Canadian Screen Awards for BlackBerry.
+In 2026, Miller won the award for Best Motion Picture for Nirvanna The Band The Show The Movie.

+Miller served as a producer on Mile End Kicks in 2025.
+He also co-wrote the screenplay and serves as a producer for Johnson's upcoming film Tony for A24.